striver619/git/README.md

 ## 9. git add

-+ add your update's files to local repository
+- add your update's files to local repository

-you can use this command
+use this command

 ```shell
 git add filename
 ```

-or you can also use this command
+or you can also use it

 ```shell
 git add .